-Applications for extensions of duration of planning permissions for development granted prior to the adoption of this Local Area Plan should only be granted where that such development is consistent with the objectives, frameworks and layouts of this LAP.
+Applications for extensions of duration of planning permissions for development granted prior to the adoption of this Local Area Plan should only be granted where such development is consistent with the objectives, frameworks and layouts of this LAP.

 A Local Area Plan shall have effect 4 weeks from the day that it is made by the Council.
-This Local Area Plan will remain in force for a period of 6 years unless extended by a further period in accordance with planning and development legislation.
+This Local Area Plan will remain in force for a period of 6 years from the 6th of May 2014 unless extended by a further period in accordance with planning and development legislation.